tgoMota/SuDoKu/README.md

 # SuDoKu

-Obs: O programa só funciona no Windows 10 e, na mesma pasta, necessita do sudoku.txt para a execução.
+Game developed for fun only.
+It runs neatly on windows 10 CMD.

-by: Thiago Mota Carvalho
+Developed by: Thiago Mota Carvalho